LakshanShridhar/User-Management-App/README.md

 3. Run the FastAPI app:

-   - uvicorn <service>:app --reload
+   - uvicorn service:app --reload

-   Replace <service> with the name of the Python file for the part you want to test (e.g., login, signup, change_password, or profile_edit).
+   Replace service with the name of the Python file for the part you want to test (e.g., login, signup, change_password, or profile_edit).
 For example:

    - To run login service:
      - uvicorn login:app --reload